tavferreira/project-businesssite/README.md

     1. Click a section title to expand its description.
     2. Click the title again to collapse the description.

-These were some requirements for a deep-dive in this project:
+These were some suggestions for a deep-dive in this project:

 * Try out some other form elements or input types.
 * Add some validation to the form.